 Know Before You Go

-The May and June Sunday Parkways events will be digital-only due to the coronavirus pandemic.
+The 2020 Sunday Parkways events will be digital-only due to the coronavirus pandemic.
 See the Sunday Parkways Facebook page for details.

 Every Sunday in Bogotá, Colombia, the city briefly transforms.
 Miles of roads are free of automobile traffic, allowing residents to bike, walk or roller-skate across the city unimpeded.
 Inspired by Bogotá’s weekly event, Portland’s Sunday Parkways began in 2008, closing streets to cars and opening them to people.

 Sunday Parkways is an annual summertime event series that’s offered on one Sunday a month from May–September.
 Perfect for riders of all skill levels, these community rides let cyclists take their time and roll through the neighborhoods that make up the heart of the city.

 Sunday Parkways Rides in 2020

 Southeast Portland : May 17, 2020, from 11 a.m. to 4 p.m.
 (7 miles; 11.3 km) North Portland : June 28, 2020, from 11 a.m. to 4 p.m.
 (9.5 miles; 15.3 km)